garyb1/garybyrne.codes/src/site/posts/create-an-apollo-graphql-server-content-hub.md

 date: 2021-02-13
 ---

-# Creating an Apollo Server GraphQL Content Hub and Deploying to Netlify

 In this tutorial, I am going to be showing you how to create a very simple version of a GraphQL content hub using [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 We will be deploying this content hub to [Netlify](www.netlify.com) as a serverless function.

 Now that we know what we are making, let's jump right in.